-- If you already have an existing SharePoint Group for the new team that you are building, you can upgrade it to a Microsoft Team using the Create a team using a group set up by you or Virginia Tech link
+- If you already have an existing SharePoint Group for the new team that you are building, you can upgrade it to a Microsoft Team by clicking Create a team using a group set up by you or Virginia Tech.

 - On the Add Members screen, you can enter the names, email addresses, or the Microsoft 365 accounts for the people, groups, or distribution lists that you would like to add to your team.
 People automatically receive the Member role when added to a Team.

-- After every person or group you add, click the Add button.
+- After every person or group you enter, click Add.

 The short videos below from Microsoft provide a good general overview.